Elbit Hermes 900: India

 On 14 January 2025, a Drishti-10 Starliner drone manufactured by Adani Defence & Aerospace crashed off the Gujarat coast near Porbandar.
 It was the second drone that had been delivered to the Indian Navy on 4 December 2024 and was undergoing pre-acceptance trials before induction by the original equipment manufacturer.
 The drone, worth ₹140 crore, was not a financial loss for the Navy as it had not been inducted yet.
 The drone was ditched into water while conducting an emergency landing.
 The airframe has been recovered and investigation is underway.

 In February 2025, it was reported that the crashed drone would be replaced by the manufacturer within 6 months.
 During the trials the drone faced frequent SATCOM deconnection which could be a reason for the crash.
 This malfunction also disables some of the stated capability of the UAV.
 The Drone delivered to the Army also faced technical problems and is currently grounded.

+Reports in January 2026 indicated that the Indian Navy intends to induct 10 Starliner drones.
+The first and only active drone was already flying Intelligence, Surveillance and Reconnaissance (ISR) missions.
+The drones will support anti-submarine warfare, over-the-horizon targeting as well as search and rescue missions, reducing dependence on manned maritime patrol aircraft.